Wagner Ecology Lab

 Card image

-Zhenchuan Wang, PhD, Visiting scholar
+Zhenchuan Wang, PhD, Visiting Scholar

 I am currently a visiting scholar in the Department of Biological Sciences at the University of Alberta.
 I completed my Ph.D. at the University of Chinese Academy of Sciences and am also an assistant researcher at Nanning Normal University in China.
 My research focuses on biological nitrogen fixation and its regulatory mechanisms.
 I am particularly interested in how nitrogen, phosphorus, trace element additions, and tree species diversity impact biological nitrogen fixation.
 For more details about my work, please visit my ResearchGate profile (https://www.researchgate.net/profile/Zhenchuan-Wang-2).
 Feel free to contact me for further information or collaboration opportunities.